Rumpunzel/rpg-thingy/characters/talents-&-feats/fight.md

 ### Deadly Precision

-During [Contests](../../playing-the-game/skill-tests#contests) and [Gauntlets](../../playing-the-game/gauntlets), if you are affected by a boon, or your opponent is affected by a bane, increase your effort by **1** for each **1** your opponents roll.

-### Martial Artist

-Choose one of your traits representing your martial training; when testing Fight, your minimum effort is equal to the chosen trait's rating.
+Instead of using your disposition, you may decrease both your and your opponent's training by **1,** no matter the attribute.

 ### Weapon Master

-Whenever you gain dice, an increase or decrease from a weapon asset, increase it by the weapon's masterpiece rating.
+Whenever you add dice, an increase or decrease from a weapon asset, increase it by the weapon's masterpiece rating.